indygreg/PyOxidizer/README.rst

 ``PyOxidizer`` is comprised of a number of Rust crates, each responsible for particular functionality.

+The ``pyoxidizer`` crate provides a ``pyoxidizer`` executable and supporting code which serves as a high-level interface to performing actions relevant to PyOxidizer.

 The ``pyrepackager`` crate contains functionality for ingesting specially produced Python distributions - likely one from the [python-build-standalone](https://github.com/indygreg/python-build-standalone)